khansubhan95/spring-blog-crud/README.md

 - Spring MVC
 - Spring Security(for user authentication)
 - Hibernate(for Database ORM)
-- MySQL
+- PostgreSQL

 ## Features

 - Full CRUD features are provided so that a user can create, read, update and delete their posts (Spring MVC).
 - Only authenticated users are provided access to the CRUD features.
 Users can register and login to create new posts (Spring Security).
-- Uses MySQL as database backend (Hibernate provides ORM).
+- Uses PostgreSQL as database backend (Hibernate provides ORM).

 ## Production